Creative Career & Business

 • A technology-free wind-down hour before bed

-• Bedroom environment optimisation (temperature, darkness, etc.)
+• Optimisation of the bedroom environment (temperature, darkness, etc.)

 • Limiting caffeine after noon